 "Today was a good day and I’m fairly happy with the comeback.
 The start went well and then I was able to pick up places one at a time, with strong pace and good tyre management all the way.
 It was a solid Sprint race but most importantly, we are back in a good position for tomorrow.
 After a difficult day yesterday, I want to thank all the tifosi for their support.
 It’s such a positive boost.
 The weekend is still not over and I will give everything tomorrow to deliver a good result".

-Says Laurent Mekies, Racing Director of Scuderia Ferrari:
+Laurent Mekies, Racing Director of Scuderia Ferrari says that:

 "It was a particularly busy Sprint from our point of view and the most important aspect of it was to have got Carlos back onto the second row, after he did a good job of moving up the order from tenth.
 Charles got a perfect start and was running at a very strong pace in the opening laps, although not quite enough to distance the Red Bulls.
 That’s why, in the closing stages, when he had a bit more tyre graining than Verstappen, he was unable to fend him off.
 Carlos was very adept at executing the race to the letter, in the way we had planned".